Updated March 5th, 2019

 This means the home is under contract and is awaiting approval from the bank.
 Short sales have a reputation of taking especially long during the approval process, and many deals fall through at this stage due to the buyer finding a listing with a shorter timeline to closing.

 Pending- Taking Backups

 When you see this status, the buyer is concerned that the deal will fall through.
 You may place an offer on the property, and the seller will go to your offer if the current agreement doesn’t work out.

 Can You Make an Offer on an Active Contingent?

-Technically, you can make an offer all the way until the status states “sold,” but it’s not advisable.
+Technically, you can make an offer all the way until the status states “sold.”
 The best time to make an offer on a home is when there are no contingencies or pending sales.
 The second best time to make an offer is when the status specifically states that they are taking backup offers.
-If the home status states “pending” or a non-backup contingency, it’s best to shelf that property and keep an eye on it as you search for another property to put an offer on.
+If the home status states “pending” or a non-backup contingency, it’s best to shelve that property and keep an eye on it as you search for another property to put an offer on.

 Looking for a local, full-service agent from a major brand that will list your home for a flat fee of $3,000 (1% for homes above $350,000), Clever can help.
 Call us at Call 1-833-2-CLEVER or complete our online form to get connected a top-rated local agent that will list your home with a discounted commission rate.